chrisitopherus/ws-roomified/README.md

 [![Version npm](https://img.shields.io/badge/version-0.5.0-blue.svg?logo=npm)](https://www.npmjs.com/package/ws)

-**Note: This package is not for production usage in the current state.
+**Note: This package is not for production usage in the current state since it is not really finished.
 Please consider using a different package since I made this package for my own usage.**

 > A room wrapper for the ws module optimized for working with typescript by providing built-in types.